What can a computer science degree do for you?

 Then consider studying computer science at Susquehanna.

-We can help you build the tools for a satisfying career in computer science, software engineering, cryptology, database/systems administration and more.
+We can help you build the tools for a satisfying career in computer science, software engineering, cryptology, networking, cyber security, database/systems administration and more.

 With a computer science degree, you’ll be ready to step into today’s high-tech society with the right knowledge and skills to succeed and make a meaningful difference.